matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Unicast Observables**

-- Emit a separate set of values for each observer that subscribes
+- Emit a separate set of values for each observer that subscribes.
-- All of the operators in a pipe will be executed for each separate observer that subscribes
+- All of the operators in a pipe will be executed for each separate observer that subscribes.
 - Can easily lead to bad behavior!

 ![Unicast Observables](images/unicast-observables.png "Unicast Observables")

 **Multicast Observables**

-- Emit a single set of values for all observers that subscribe
+- Emit a single set of values for all observers that subscribe.
-- All of the operators in a pipe are executed just once
+- All of the operators in a pipe are executed just once.
-- The observable will be 'reset' if it gets 'completed' or 'errored' then another subscriber is added
+- The observable will be 'reset' if it gets 'completed' or 'errored' then another subscriber is added.
 - Quickly runs into issues with a later subscriber not seeing earlier events!

 ![Multicast Observables](images/multicast-observables.png "Multicast Observables")